What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 Future Directions and Innovations

-Digital health and analytics will also shape specialty care.
+Digital health and analytics continue to shape specialty care.
 Customer (patient) portals, mobile apps, and automated refill reminders are already part of some specialty pharmacy programs.
 AI-driven adherence predictions could target interventions (e.g. identify patients at 30% treatment completion and intervene).
 Telepharmacy (pharmacist visits via video) can extend specialty services to remote patients, especially for training on injectable meds.

 Another trend is patient-centric networks and new benefit models.
 Some employers are experimenting with employer-owned PBMs or direct contracting with biotech companies, especially for high-cost drugs.
 Specialty pharmacies may have to adapt to value-based arrangements: for example, a plan might only reimburse fully if the specialty drug achieves its intended outcome.
 This could favor specialty programs that track outcomes rigorously.
-Also, alliances among health plans to negotiate on behalf of patients (like a consortium making bulk deals for GLP-1 drugs) could reshape the specialty channel economics.
+The FTC's February 2026 settlement with Express Scripts — requiring elimination of spread pricing and delinking of compensation from list prices — signals a broader regulatory shift that could reshape specialty channel economics for all PBMs.

-Regulatory changes loom on the horizon: legislation to increase drug pricing transparency or importation could impact specialty pharmacies indirectly.
-For instance, if the government negotiates drug prices, specialty pharmacies might see reduced costs (and possibly smaller margins).
+Regulatory changes are no longer just on the horizon — they are here.
+The IRA's Medicare drug price negotiations (10 drugs in 2026, 15 more in 2027) and the $2,000 out-of-pocket cap are already reshaping specialty pharmacy economics.
+Additional legislation to increase drug pricing transparency or importation could further impact the field.
 Conversely, if rules require more dispensing through retail or through 340B entities, specialty mail-order models might need adjustment.

 Globally, other countries’ approaches differ: in many countries with single-payer systems, specialty drugs are handled by hospital pharmacies or centralized distributors.
 Lessons from abroad (like government-run specialty clinics) may influence U.S. practice.